-Meaning ‘blue water’, Agua Azul Waterfalls are known for their super vibrant blue colour.
+Meaning ‘blue water’, Agua Azul Waterfalls are some of the best in Mexico, known for their super vibrant blue colour.
 However, you’ll need to visit during the dry season (October to April) when there’s not been rain for a while to see this colour.
 Otherwise, the water is green or brown, depending on how much recent rain there has been.

 Whatever season you visit in though, you’ll be impressed by the sheer scale of the waterfalls.
 Not for how big the drops are, but for how many separate waterfalls and how far along the river the waterfalls go.
 The path alongside the falls just seems to keep going and going!

 Swimming is allowed both at the bottom of the falls and in a larger pool near the top.
 So, definitely pack your swimwear, towel and water shoes if you want to enjoy this.